CatalogueOfLife/general/README.md

  - Pilot migration to existing taxonomic editing environments (e.g. Species Files)
  - Pilot migration to a new CoL GSD editor

-Actions:

- - Inventory of GSD source formats and system used to manage data (OB: YR)
- - Review current standard format, DWC-A, WFO profile, TCS in order to define a simple exchange format that meets requirements.

 ## Unified Nomenclator
 CoL+ will create a unified and broadened nomenclator of scientific names across all life that provides an authoritative view and single place of editorial efforts.
 It is intended to track objective information that can be verified from literature and thus lends itself well to collaborative editing and review.
 This allows much better scaling to complete the coverage of all original and subsequently recombined names and tie them to their publication.

 #### Names covered
 There are different kind of scientific names with different syntactical structures.
 In the first iteration the nomenclator tries to be comprehensive for all: